A West Hollywood Walking Tour With a Local!

 New York City to West Hollywood

 I moved to West Hollywood, a city within Los Angeles, from New York City, and I feel there are several phases of getting accustomed to the different modes of getting around these two vastly different cities.
-In New York City, I was the one always mentally calculating how long it would take to get from my doorstep, to the train, on the train, to a another train, on that train, and from the train to the destination; if that time took the same as just walking a couple miles, I would do that instead.
+In New York City, I was the one always mentally calculating how long it would take to get from my doorstep, to the train, onto the train, to another train, onto that train, and from the train to the destination.
+If that time took the same as just walking a couple miles, I would do that instead.

 My first phase when I moved to Los Angeles was to think, “I’ll treat this city like any other!” and strike out on foot.
 A couple lonely walks in a new city with no biped in sight, merely cars whizzing by, and I decided, “Eh, better just drive.”

 Phase two: I drove everywhere.
 From 0.2 to 30 miles, it was gas-powered all the way.
 The final phase (or the third phase that seems to have stuck) is discovering that West Hollywood, in many ways, is a lovely walking city.
 You just have to know when and where.

 One of my first ventures into phase three was discovering the historical district of West Hollywood.
 Albeit I discovered this with a long-distance now ex-boyfriend, but I believe it took my first guest to show around my new home to prompt my discovery of the historical district’s potential.